faizanah/install-letsencrypt-free-ssl/README.md

 ##### Step 2: Creating a Let's Encrypt SSL Cert

 We can create a cert using the following command.
-Note that you'll need to change the domain name.

-- `mysite.com` should be replaced with your domain
+- Note: `mysite.com` should be replaced with your domain name.

 ```
 $ /opt/letsencrypt/letsencrypt-auto certonly --webroot -w /usr/share/nginx/html -d 'mysite.com,www.mysite.com'